 In this discussion she also gave us some not so great news.
 That due to Miss J having large reactions to tiny amounts of baked egg & baked dairy that she is less likely to grow out of those allergies.
 She wants to to wait several years before any further challenges.

 Dr Smart also advised that she has noticed a marked increase in the number of teenagers presenting with a dairy allergy that they have had since infancy.
 While 75-80% of kids with a dairy and/or egg allergy will outgrow them, there are still 20-25% who will probably not.

 So we’ll keep on as is, avoiding all dairy, eggs, nuts, kiwi and stay hopeful that one day she’ll be allergy free, either through her body outgrowing them or a cure for food allergies being found!

-I have to add we are so grateful to the staff at the Epworth food allergy challenge clinic for their fantastic manner with the kids they see.
+I have to add we are so grateful to the nurses at the Epworth food allergy challenge clinic for their fantastic manner with the kids they see.
 Carol the head nurse, spent 10 minutes giving Miss J’s Epworth Teddy George, and her Maremma puppy Tula, a full checkup, with stethoscope, thermometer, full body inspection.
-When we were leaving Miss J gave both Carol & Dr Smart big cuddles, and they were so lovely with her.
+When we were leaving Miss J gave Carol a big cuddle.
 They certainly are special people, our kids are lucky to have them in their corner.

-While it was very disappointing that she didn’t have a negative reaction to the challenge, and even more so that we were told she may not grow out of the allergy, we feel so blessed to have such a happy, confident, lovely little girl, who is in every way, bar her allergies, as healthy as they come!
+While it was very disappointing that she didn’t pass the challenge, and even more so that we were told she may not grow out of the allergy, we feel so blessed to have such a happy, confident, lovely little girl, who is in every way, bar her allergies, as healthy as they come!

 It’s easy to get down about food allergies, as navigating our way safely day to day is an ongoing challenge, and believe me I was sad on the drive out of Melbourne, but things could be worse!